Tinnitus: Symptoms, Causes and Natural Support Strategies

 Reduce Toxin Exposure

-Reducing your toxic exposure is critical for preventing brain degeneration.
+Reducing your toxic exposure is critical for preventing brain degeneration and tinnitus.
 Buy organic food as much as possible.
 Stop using conventional beauty, body, and household products, and replace them with organic, natural, or homemade alternatives.

 Use glass, stainless steel, wood, and bamboo products instead of plastic.
 Spend time in nature and breathe in the fresh air.
 Use a good indoor air filtration system.
 Make sure that you drink clean, toxin-free water by using a high-quality reverse osmosis system.